 An important property of concrete is the compressive strength.
-Concrete with 28-day compressive strength $f_c$ '= 3.6 ksi is commonly used in conventionally reinforced concrete structures while concrete with higher strength is used in prestressed concrete structures.
-The California Amendments (CA) Article 5.4.2.1 (Caltrans, 2019a) specifies the minimum design strength of 3.6 ksi for reinforced concrete and requires the minimum design strength of 4.0 ksi for prestressed concrete and decks.
-When a higher strength is needed for a project, designers should consider various factors including the cost and local material availability.
+Concrete with 28-day compressive strength $f'c = 3.6$ ksi is commonly used in conventionally reinforced concrete structures, while concrete with higher strength is used in prestressed concrete structures.
+The California Amendments (CA) Article 5.4.2.1 (Caltrans, 2019a) specifies a minimum design strength of 3.6 ksi for reinforced concrete and requires a minimum design strength of 4.0 ksi for prestressed concrete and decks.
+When a higher strength is needed for a project, designers should consider various factors, including the cost and local material availability.